Paddington (Qld)

 Paddington's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-This figure is also above the national average of 55.7%.
-The most prevalent medical conditions in Paddington are mental health issues and asthma, affecting 9.4% and 7.9% of residents respectively.
-A significant majority, 73.9%, report being completely free from medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents in Paddington exhibit low chronic condition prevalence.
-The area has a lower proportion of seniors aged 65 and over (12.0%, or 1,133 people) than Greater Brisbane (15.2%).
-Despite this, health outcomes among seniors are strong and align with national rankings for the general population.
+Mental health issues and asthma are the most common medical conditions, affecting 9.4% and 7.9% of residents respectively.
+A total of 73.9% of residents report no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age residents have low chronic condition prevalence.
+Paddington has 12.1% of residents aged 65 and over (1,126 people), lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors are strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health